emqx/emqx-lua-hook/README.md

 This API is called before publishing message into mqtt engine.
 It's possible to change message or cancel publish in this API.

 ### Input
-* clientid : a string, mqtt client id.
+* clientid : a string, mqtt client id of publisher.
-* username : a string, mqtt username
+* username : a string, mqtt username of publisher
 * topic :   a string, mqtt message's topic
 * payload :  a string, mqtt message's payload
 * qos :     a number, mqtt message's QOS (0, 1, 2)